265866/Fedora-Installation/README.md

 ### Running Subscripts

 Looking to only do certain things?
 Feel free to run subscripts within the `/scripts` directory, you can also use the --unattended flag to run these.
-- `system.sh`
+- **`system.sh`**
   1) Asks for and sets your machine's hostname (defaults to `$(logname)-machine` in unattended mode)
-  2) Updates your DNF configuration by increasing your max parallel download limit and using the fastest mirror by default
+  2) Updates your DNF configuration by
+    - Increasing the max parallel download limit to 10
+    - Using the fastest mirror by default
   3) Installs DNF plugins (dnf-plugins-core)
   4) Upgrades your packages
   5) Enables the Cisco OpenH264 repository for multimedia codecs